Etelis/Payload-Obfuscation-using-Shannon-Encoding/README.md

 Payload Obfuscation using Shannon Encoding
 ==========================================

-This repository contains a C++ program that uses Shannon encoding to obfuscate a payload in order to bypass static signature detection.
-The program divides the payload into chunks and inserts a low-entropy pattern of bytes between each chunk.
-The original payload can then be reconstructed by removing the low-entropy pattern.
+This C++ program uses Shannon encoding to obscure the contents of a payload in an effort to evade detection by static signature analysis.
+By introducing patterns that lower the global entropy or randomness of the payload, it may be possible to use more advanced obfuscation techniques and still avoid detection by anti-malware solutions.
+The payload is divided into segments, with a low-complexity sequence of bytes inserted between each section.
+The original payload can be recovered by removing these low-complexity sequences.
+This approach allows for the obfuscated code to be of any size and can be used as a way to mask the harmful, obfuscated code by diminishing its unpredictability and global entropy.
+This allows for the use of more advanced techniques to obscure the code and remain undetected by anti-malware solutions.

 What is Shannon Encoding?
 -------------------------